jbcodeforce/flink-studies/docs/firstapp.md

 * Be sure to set uber-jar generation (`quarkus.package.type=uber-jar`) in the `application.properties` to get all the dependencies in a unique jar to send to Flink.
 * package the jar with `mvn package`
-* Every Flink application needs an execution environment, `env` in previous example.
-To submit a job to a Session cluster, use the following commands:
+* Every Flink application needs an execution environment (`env` in previous example).
+* To submit a job to a Session cluster, use the following commands which use the `flink` cli inside the running container:

 ```shell
 # One way with mounted files to task manager and job manager containers.